datawire/ambassador-docs/docs/argo/latest/reference/ambassador-cloud-rollouts.md

 ```

 3. If no `Rollout` object matching the [deployment manifest name](#a8riorolloutsdeployment) is found in the **templates** folder (which should only
-happen the first time a rollout is created), then Ambassador Cloud will look for a `Deployment` object matching that same name.
+happen the first time a rollout is created), use the example above to create one.
-If found, a new `Rollout` manifest will be created referring to that deployment object and configured with the
-Helm values file previously generated, which includes the [mappings](#a8riorolloutsmappings).
-A new [canary](/docs/argo/latest/concepts/canary/)
-service based on the current service specs will also be created to allow Argo Rollouts to control the flow between the two versions.

 4. Ambassador Cloud will then update those manifests on a new branch, open a pull request targeting the
 [base branch](#a8riorolloutsscmbranch) and show you the new rollout in the service rollouts page.